somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 	- coupons clicked(click-through rate)
 	- purchases using coupons(conversion)

-_we are under the impressop_
+_we are under the impression that all the above data is available in the CDNA database and can be used for this purpose_

 ### Coupons Data
-As of now, we are not certain about the coupons
+As of now, we are not sure about the kind of dcoupons